Public sector use of data and algorithms

 Building evidence and case studies

-- We are undertaking ethnographically-informed case study research of the use of predictive analytics by one London local authority, with a view to isolating key lessons, best practices and concerns about the deployment of algorithmic decision-making tools in public service provision.
+- We are undertaking ethnographically-informed case study research on the use of predictive analytics by one London local authority, with a view to isolating key lessons, best practices and concerns about the deployment of algorithmic decision-making tools in public service provision.

 Defining key terms, synthesis and conducting high-level surveys of the field